omkarcloud/botasaurus/README.md

 Sadly, most scrapers unnecessarily use proxies, even when they are not needed.
 Everything seems like a nail when you have a hammer.

-We have personally scraped hundreds of thousands of bot-protected pages using the @browser module on our home Wi-Fi without any issues.
+We have seen scrapers which can easily access hundreds of thousands of protected pages using the @browser module on home Wi-Fi without any issues.

 So, as a best practice scrape using the @browser module on your home Wi-Fi first.
 Only resort to proxies when you encounter IP blocks.